 While you’re busy enjoying a balanced diet, don’t forget to stay hydrated as well with a healthy amount of water each day.
 Dehydration can lead to skin that looks dull and dry.
 Knowing this, our editor wondered what would happen to her skin if she drank a gallon of water every day for a full month.
 Read about her H2O challenge, here.

-Here’s a helpful tip: If your skin looks too matte post-makeup, rub a bit of moisturizer in between your fingers and gently press it onto the high points of your cheeks.
+If your skin looks too matte post-makeup, rub a bit of moisturizer in between your fingers and gently press it onto the high points of your cheeks.
 It’ll instantly make your face look fresh and dewy.
 A gentle face mist—like La Roche-Posay Thermal Spring Water—works just as well to bring some life back into your complexion and set all of your hard work in place.
 If your skin is leaning more towards the side of grease than gleam-y, go in with a quick sweep of some pressed powder that doesn’t completely kill shine.
-Lucky for you, we’ve laid out some our favorites, here.